allusive-dev/compfy/README.md

 # picom
 A Fork of Pijulius picom published by Allusive.

+### Have An Issue?
+Open One and I will try to help

 ## What it adds
 Makes the animations way smoother and more customizable than the base picom package.